LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

              even if they have further degrees from another country.
              Note: Graduating from a program offered in English from any *other* country does *not* exempt the student from the English requirement.
-         *   Students who have written and defended a masters thesis or doctoral dissertation in English: make sure you note this in your application.

 #.
 International applicants who will be on an F-1 visa
      (including those who are seeking financial aid from the department) are encouraged to submit proof (affidavit) of financial support to our